brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 9 bht.md

 2. "If ever there was a time when, after appearing to lay aside the brightness of his power, God ascended gloriously, it was when Christ was raised from our lowest condition on earth, and received into heavenly glory."
 3. "To torture them so as to make them mean purgatory or hell, is exceedingly foolish."

+### Philip Schaff:
+1. "What is it, what does it imply, but that he also descended."
+2. "But whither?
+Paul says, into the lower parts of the earth."
+3. "The contrast with Ephesians 4:10, and the evident design to show the power of Christ, favors the view, held by ancient expositors and a number of recent commentators, that the Apostle refers to Christ’s descent into Hades."

 ### Archibald T. Robertson:
 1. "Paul picks out the verb αναβας (second aorist active participle of αναβαινω, to go up), changes its form to ανεβη (second aorist indicative), and points the article (το) at it."
 2. "If the αναβας is the Ascension of Christ, then the καταβας would be the Descent (Incarnation) to earth."